doug-moen/openscad2/rfc/Definitions_And_Scoping.md

 However, this feature has also been deliberately used to allow the includer to override parameters in the includee.
 OpenSCAD2 provides a safe, lexically scoped mechanism for overriding definitions in an included script, [as discussed here](Objects.md).

+## Missing and Multiple Definitions
+In OpenSCAD2 it is illegal to define the same name twice within the same scope.
+You get a duplicate definition error.
+(I assume this is a safe change: probably no existing scripts depend on this.)

+It is also illegal to refer to a name that isn't defined.
+That also produces an error message.
+(This is more likely to cause problems with existing scripts.)